fluttercandies/ff_annotation_route/README.md

 The tool will handle it.
 What you should take care is that provide import url by setting `argumentImports` if it has class/enum argument.you can use `@FFArgumentImport()` instead now.

+or you can use `--non-fast-mode` for now, it will add parameters refer import automatically.

 ```dart
 @FFArgumentImport('hide TestMode2')